Moving Energy Efficiently

 European Emissions Trading Scheme

-Under this system, a cap is set on the total amount of certain greenhouse gases that can be emitted by facilities covered by the system.
-The cap is reduced over time so that total emissions fall.
-Within the cap, companies receive or buy emission allowances, which they can trade with one another as needed.
-Each allowance gives the holder the right to emit one tonne of carbon dioxide (CO2), or the equivalent amount of another greenhouse gas.
+Under the EU ETS, a cap is set on the total amount of certain greenhouse gases that can be emitted by the factories, power plants, and other installations in the system.
+Within this cap, companies receive or buy emission allowances, which they can trade with one another as needed.
+The limit on the total number of allowances available ensures that they have a value.

-For further information about the European Emissions Trading Scheme, you can visit:
+For more information about the European Emissions Trading Scheme, you can refer to the following websites:

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.